The tragic tale of the murder of a publican’s wife

-TWO years after the Royal Hotel in Sydney’s George Street closed in 1914, a young man who had committed a horrible murder from within its walls was released from Goulburn Gaol.
+TWO years after the Royal Hotel in Sydney’s George Street closed for business in 1914, a young man who had committed a horrific murder from within its walls was released from Goulburn Gaol.
+He was 24.

-In a frenzied attack, the 15-year-old lift operator at the Royal Hotel, Tommy Quinlan stabbed a guest during a botched robbery.
+In a frenzied attack in 1906, the young lift operator at the Royal Hotel, Tommy Quinlan stabbed a guest during a botched robbery.
 The gruesome murder by a 15-year-old boy shocked Sydney at the time.

 The Royal was one of Sydney’s oldest and most respected hotels when the teenage employee stabbed the woman eight times.

 The Royal Hotel and Theatre was established in 1827 by Barnett Levy before it was destroyed by fire in March 1840.

 The property was bought by John Terry Hughes, who from the ashes built Sydney’s tallest building, the 100-room Royal Hotel – the first building in Australia to reach five storeys in height.
 It was also the first hotel to have a lift installed.